lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 with RFC 5280.
 Enforcement of this constraint is left to the relying parties.

-"opaqueCert" should be used sparingly as it requires the Verifier to implictly know its format.
-It is encoded as an OCTET STRING.

 "TypedCert" is an ASN.1 construct that has the charateristics of a certificate, but is not encoded as an X.509 certificate.
 The